By Cathy Renna

 But increasingly, we are seeing transgender actors, activists, filmmakers, politicians and people from every walk of life coming out and telling their stories.
 We just saw the first transgender-focused TEDTalk by Geena Rocero, who got an instant standing ovation as she finished.

 The release of the groundbreaking “Injustice at Every Turn” report by the Task Force and the National Center for Transgender Equality in 2011 showed the media the devastating impact discrimination and violence have on transgender and gender non-conforming people and is now a reference point for data the media can go back to, which is a critical piece of educating the public.

 Which brings me back to that panel at CUNY Graduate School of Journalism.

-Of course, we talked about Piers Morgan’s recent ham-fisted and very unsatisfying interview with author and activist Janet Mock and the controversy afterwards.
-In my opinion the underlying tone and language he used were not even good journalism.
+Of course, we talked about Piers Morgan’s recent ham-fisted and very unsatisfying interview with author and activist Janet Mock and the controversy afterward.
+In my opinion, the underlying tone and language he used were not even good journalism.
 He asked the same kind of leading questions he always does and botched the opportunity to explore the life of an amazing woman.
-And obviously he did not have to point out repeatedly that she was assigned male at birth.
+And obviously, he did not have to point out repeatedly that she was assigned male at birth.
 But does it make him transphobic?